Deep frying is not the healthiest method of cooking, but learning to deep fry at home is a great way to fix an occasional treat for your family.

 Avocado Oil – Too Greasy For Deep Frying

-Avocado oil has one of the highest smoke points among vegetable oils.
-This smooth and buttery oil won't burn until 520 degrees Fahrenheit / 271 degrees Celsius.
+Avocado oil has one of the highest smoke points of all vegetable oils.
+This smooth and buttery oil won’t burn until 520 degrees Fahrenheit / 271 degrees Celsius.

 It should be noted that avocado oil has a stronger flavor than rice bran oil.

 Additionally, avocado oil is a bit slipperier than rice bran oil and will cling.
-If you're deep frying something fairly hearty such as drumsticks or other chicken products, be aware that oil may cling to the surface or make the breading a bit greasier.
+If you’re deep frying something fairly hearty, such as drumsticks or other chicken products, be aware that oil may stick to the surface or make the breading a bit greasier.